Maize for Grain Hybrid Performance Update Disclaimer

 A t-test analysis of statistical significance is now carried out on all Pioneer side-by-side comparisons and we take great care to base our product yield statements on the outcome.

 The economics of growing maize for grain are largely dependent on costs, crop yield and the price received per tonne of grain.
-As a guide, the approximate fixed and variable costs to grow maize during the 2015/2016 season are indicated in the table below.
-These are indicative only and growers should carefully calculate their own costs and income in order to compute a more accurate analysis of the profitability of their own maize grain enterprise.
+As a guide, the approximate fixed and variable costs to grow maize during the last season are indicated in the table below.
+Growers should carefully calculate their own costs and income in order to compute a more accurate analysis of the profitability of their own maize grain enterprise using currently available information.

 |COST/INCOME BASIS||COST PER HECTARE|